Skip to content

 In addition to tracking our Net Buddies progress in preparing for their lives as self-reliant adults, Infinite Family’s Net Buddy Performance Report allows our staff to maintain a solid track record on file ready to be a good reference for our Net Buddy mentees when they seek those critical early part-time or full-time positions.

-Over time, they learn to be punctual, think ahead, have a proven track record, can produce written deliverables on a deadline, and maintain professional, respectful attitude – making Infinite Family Net Buddy mentees ready to succeed at tertiary and in the modern work place.
+Over time, they learn to be punctual, think ahead, have a proven track record, can produce written deliverables on a deadline, and maintain a professional, respectful attitude – making Infinite Family Net Buddy mentees ready to succeed at tertiary and in the modern work place.

 By choosing to work extra hard and invest in themselves during their teen years, they are preparing for and creating the opportunities they want and deserve.

-Skills in each core area and overall strengths of resilience, resourcefulness and responsibility are reinforced in the weekly expected actions tracked by the Monthly Net Buddy Performance Report multiple times each for total reinforcement mapping.
+Skills in each core area and overall strengths of resilience, resourcefulness, and responsibility are reinforced in the weekly expected actions tracked by the Monthly Net Buddy Performance Report multiple times each for total reinforcement mapping.

 School Grades by Class and Quarter